 The program is open to Asian American youth between the ages of 18-25.
 Participants must be a U.S. citizen or permanent resident.

 Participants will individually travel to Los Angeles for a three-night, four day period.
 The program will be based in the Little Tokyo neighborhood of Los Angeles.
 The orientation and workshop sessions will be held at the Japanese American National Museum and there will be a day trip to the Manzanar concentration camp site near Lone Pine in California.

 How will the participants get to Los Angeles and where will they stay?

 Each participant will make they own flight reservations to arrive on July 25 for Session 1 or on August 8 for Session 2.
 Participants must book economy fares as far in advance as possible to get the lowest fares.
 Lodging will be at the Miyako Hotel in Little Tokyo, Los Angeles.
 Each participant will be paired with a roommate.

 The airfare, meals, and lodging are covered through a grant from the National Park Service.
 The grant also covers transportation from Los Angeles International Airport (LAX) to the Miyako Hotel and from the hotel to LAX.

-Applications are due on April 21, 2017.
+Application deadline extended to May 8, 2017.
 For additional questions, contact Bill Yoshino at email@example.com.